VertebrateResequencing/wr/.docs/nextflow/future.md

 Would need to be implemented alongside `Channel.topic` support.

+### `Channel.env`

+Creates a channel from one or more environment variable values.
+New in Nextflow 25.04.
+Very rare — most pipelines pass env vars through params.

+Could be implemented by reading the specified environment variables at translate time and creating value channels from them.

 ## Groovy Methods

 Additional Groovy/Java stdlib methods beyond the ~30 most commonly used